TCP-Lab/handbook/handbook/content/docs/project_structure/structuring_a_project.md

 Volatile data can be stored in a temporary directory in `/tmp/`, since we do not care for its preservation on disk.

 The only issue is with size.
-Some analyses may
+Some analyses may use a ton of data, so you cannot store it in the repository directly (see [here]() for GitHub's storage limits).
+If you are given large data, an option is to store it remotely, and download it on demand.
+For instance, uploading your data to [Zenodo](https://zenodo.org/) and downloading it on the fly on each machine makes your analysis both portable and highly reproducible.
+If you also make your data [FAIR](https://www.go-fair.org/fair-principles/), you get extra points, and the world will thank you.

 ### src/
 The 'source' or `src` directory contains code.
 It should contain *only* code, and nothing else.